 Are there any hidden costs with electric cars?

 Not many, but there are a few things to watch for.
-Charging cables might not be included with every model, and installing a home charger costs around £800-£1,000 depending on how complex your living conditions are.
+Charging cables might not be included with every model, and installing a home charger costs around £800-£1,000 depending on where you can put the charger and how sophisticated your home wiring is.
+On the other hand some carmakers actually include charge points, so you could get lucky.

-Insurance can be higher for some EVs, especially new models.
-Also, public charging can be pricier than home charging, especially rapid chargers on motorways.
-It’s worth checking before you buy.
+Insurance can also be higher for some EVs, especially new models.
+Also, public charging is normally far pricier than home charging, especially rapid chargers on motorways.
+It’s worth checking before you buy. -

 What should I check before buying a cheap electric car?